 - Switch (1975): In "The James Caan Con," Mac pretends to be a movie producer.
 He tells blackmailing actor Anthony Kirk that he's been discovered to star in a movie with James Caan.
 When Kirk finds out he'll actually be playing a caddy with four lines, he's so enraged that he opens the office door so he can slam it again.

 - At the beginning of Michael Jackson's "Black or White" music video, the father sends his son to his room and slams his door so hard, a picture frame hanging above comes down.

-- Sweeney Todd: The Demon Barber of Fleet Street: Most stagings of the show, including the original Broadway production, end with Sweeney angrily slamming a door on the audience.
+- Sweeney Todd: The Demon Barber of Fleet Street: Most stagings of the show, including the original Broadway production, end with Sweeney angrily slamming a door he entered on the audience.

-- In the fourth volume of RWBY, Weiss gets fed up with her brother Whitley taunting her about not being allowed to leave the house, so as soon as he steps out of her room, turns, and gives a last remark, she uses one of her glyphs to slam the door in his face from across the room.
+- In the fourth volume of RWBY, Weiss is frustrated with her brother Whitley taunting her about not being allowed to leave the house, so as soon as he steps out of her room, turns, and gives one last remark, she resorts to slamming the door shut with one of her glyphs.

 - Ask That Guy with the Glasses: After getting into an argument with his phone wife, That Guy With The Glasses attempts to invoke this trope.
 When he finds that he can't slam the door, he just shouts slam instead when closing it.

 - After losing to Dan in the first episode of Press Your Luck, Arin goes off on a rant and slams the door.
 He then immediately has to slam it again because the first attempt wasn't loud enough, and asked if the second try translated his rage better.